- Lloyd Rothwell

 Most areas of the city are within easy walking distance.
 There are plenty of pubs and restaurants in the nearby suburbs of Richmond and East Melbourne.
 Further back are Flinders Street and Southbank, both of which offer quite trendy establishments which should cater to most tastes.
 The Crown Casino is about a 20 minute walk away.

 Melbourne is a trendy city; well known for quality coffee and good shopping.
 Further afield are South Melbourne which has some nice cafes and St Kilda which is home to numerous attractions.

 Richmond is one of the better supported clubs in Melbourne.
 Their crowd is knowledgeable, good humoured, passionate and engaged throughout the game.
 Club gear is always on show, if not jerseys, then certainly beanies and scarves.
 There is plenty of banter between Tigers fans and opposition fans without it turning into genuine animosity.
 The crowd is mostly family friendly with any negative comments largely profanity free.

 The MCG is conveniently located close to the Melbourne Central Business District with easy access via train or tram.
-Walking is also an easy option if you're close by.
+Walking is also an easy option if you’re close by.
 Indeed the walk along the Yarra River is quite pleasant if approaching from the west.
 If driving, car parking is available in Yarra Park for $10.
-If this is your plan then follow live updates via the MCG app or Twitter account.

 The venue itself can obviously cater to large numbers of people.
 However, various areas will still be quite congested if you’re moving about between quarters.
 There are plenty of ushers and security staff who are quite visible although if you’re early enough you should still be able to get a decent look at the ground from different vantage points.